nkrzv/nkrzv.github.io/_posts/2020-02-17-the-renegade-ch07.md

 He spoke as a man who thought through every step and I had no reason not to believe him.
 No detail escaped his mind.
 The confidence in his speech blew away all doubt out of my mind.

 I won the first time trial stage in Samarkand and we followed it with a team time trial win.
-A day after I topped it up with another first place in a road race.
+Next day I topped it up with another first place in a road race.
 If one stage was enough to qualify, how about three in a row?
 The national head coach came to our team car after the third stage to shake my hand and welcome me to the national team.

 I was in.

 Qualifying meant going to races in Western Europe and, if I had the nerve to bail out, never going back to the USSR.